YannickJadoul/PyGellermann/README.md

 ## References

 [^Gellermann1933]: Gellermann, L. W. (1933).
-Chance orders of alternating stimuli in visual discrimination experiments. *The journal of genetic psychology, 42*, 206-208.
+Chance orders of alternating stimuli in visual discrimination experiments. *The Journal of Genetic Psychology, 42*, 206-208.